You know me — I love patterns. Do you know the ascending triangle pattern?

 That said, the ascending triangle pattern has some advantages for new traders.

-Short selling isn’t really smart for new traders, anyway.
+he started tracking everything.
+He figured out what was working for him.
+As it turns out, it was only two patterns.
+He’d tried Short selling isn’t really smart for new traders, anyway.
 I’ve been trading for 20+ years and I’m scared to short these days.
 In the current volatile market with short squeezes left and right, it can be really dangerous.

 But I’d say that an even bigger advantage of the ascending triangle pattern is that it’s so easy to spot.
 The level of resistance should be extremely clear — even to a new trader.